jackie-ho/car-repository/resources/01-user-interface/views-102-lesson/readme.md

 I bring this up because sometimes you want to click things that are not buttons.
 For instance, clicking a photo.

-> Check: Describe how to make a button "clickable" with logic behind it.

 #### Putting it all together